(Last Updated on April 27, 2022)

 But don’t worry!
 You can do it!
 (And keep in mind you can outsource the parts you’d rather not do).
 You’ve already got the necessary prerequisite traits to succeed.
 You’ve got skills and talents that have gotten you this far in life and they’ll help you as you take on homeschooling, too!

-If you’re considering homeschooling, check out my book, Think About Homeschooling: What It Is, What It Isn’t, and Why It Works.
+If you’re considering homeschooling, check out my book, Think About Homeschooling: What It Is, What It Isn’t, & Why It Works.
 In it, I dispel common misconceptions about home education that might be holding you back.
 I explore the three key benefits of educating your kids at home (including time) and share why it works for so many families!

 Subscribe today to receive new posts via email!